WebMD: Better Information. Better Health.

 • Alcohol can cause flushing, nausea, increased heart rate, and slurred speech.

-People with diabetes should follow these alcohol consumption guidelines:
+People with diabetes who drink should follow these alcohol consumption guidelines:

-• Do not drink more than two drinks of alcohol in a one-day period.
+• Do not drink more than two drinks of alcohol in a one-day period if you are a man, or one drink if you are a woman.
 (Example: one alcoholic drink = 5-ounce glass of wine, 1 1/2-ounce "shot" of liquor or 12-ounce beer).

 • Drink alcohol only with food.